 Etienne: That’s true – a totally remotely set up.
 So if I’m building locally or any developer is building locally, they can also benefit from consuming artifacts that have been put into the cache by that seed build.
 We’ll see that in action in a second.
 We’re not actually pushing through the cache as local developers, because typically the changes you made locally nobody else will benefit from.
 Because it’s very unlikely that the other developers made exactly the same changes.

-Now we can also have a whole network of build cache nodes.
+Now we can also have a whole network of build-cache nodes.
 Where they can replicate cache artifacts from one cache node to another.
 That becomes very useful, I would say especially for the poor people in Australia with low bandwidth and high latency.
 Because we can now have a remote cache node in Australia in closer proximity to where Luke is living or our other Australian people, rather than having to connect to a cache node that is, for example, in Germany or in San Francisco.

-That’s offered by Gradle Enterprise, this cache replication.
-They can also have preemptive cache, meaning if the seed build pushes something through the cache from that cache node, it’s automatically published to all the other cache nodes.
+That’s offered by Develocity, this cache replication.
+They can also have a preemptive cache, meaning if the seed build pushes something through the cache from that cache node, it’s automatically published to all the other cache nodes.
 So overnight while Luke might be sleeping, seed builds are running, cache artifacts are propagated all the way to his cache node in close proximity.
 I guess when you’re making coffee in the morning, you run your build.
 Before you even finish your coffee, the build’s already ready.

 By the time I then pull the changes and go to build, that is in the cache and I get it straight away.
 It’s quite a big file.
 So with my poor internet connection at home, it takes about two or three seconds to download.
 But that’s a significant saving on 60 seconds, I’m paying 3 seconds.
 This is happening multiple times a day.
 So that’s an example of it.
 It makes a real difference.
 With the replication, the light and scene speed here is critical.
 So that’s why having the different nodes in the different geographical areas is important.
 We’re running many, many builds a day.